 Detailed fidelity of the wireless system is good on a daily basis as shown by the comparison of the potentiometer response with that of the LVDT response in Figure 10 This figure displays the same information as in Figure 9 only separated and in more detail.
-In addition to the overall similarity, two areas called out by the vertical lines describe areas that demonstrate fidelity in both long term and daily responses.
-The daily responses are the oscillations with a return period of one day in the left vertical line and the longer lasting drop on the right is the result of a longer-term climatological influence.
+In addition to the overall similarity, two regions demonstrate fidelity in both long term and daily responses.
+From 3/18 to 4/7 the similar daily responses for the wired (w1) and wireless systems are the oscillations with a return period of one day.
+Between 4/27 and 5/7 the similar longer lasting sharp drop for wired and wireless systems is the result of a longer-term climatological influence.

-While the object of this paper is not a study of crack response, a brief discussion places this study in context.
-In Figure 9 crack responses (at the top) are compared to the changes in exterior and interior temperature and humidity at the bottom.
-As can be seen, the rise in external temperature beginning in April induces a consistent change in both cracks.
-This rise in external temperature is accompanied by an increase in interior temperature and humidity.
-As discussed at length in Dowding (2008), this change in humidity causes the wood in the house to swell and shrink, which induces large changes in crack width.
-Over the course of these observations, the two cracks changed width by some 75 micrometers several times.
-In contrast, a quarry blast with peak particle velocities between 5 and 15millimeters per second (mmps) only produced dynamic crack displacements of 1.5 to 3.1 micrometers at the shear crack and 3.1 to 6.4 micrometers at the ceiling crack.
-This dynamic response is an order of magnitude less than that produced by climatological changes.
+245 While the objective of this paper is not a study of crack response, a brief discussion places this study in context.
+In Figure 9 crack responses (at the top) are compared to the changes in 246 247 exterior and interior temperature and humidity at the bottom.
+As can be seen, the rise in external 248 temperature beginning in April induces a consistent change in both cracks.
+This rise in external 249 temperature is accompanied by an increase in interior temperature and humidity.
+As discussed at 250 length in Dowding (2008), this change in humidity causes the wood in the house to swell and shrink, which induces large changes in crack width.
+Over the course of these observations, the two 251 252 cracks changed width by some 75 micrometers several times.
+In contrast, a quarry blast with peak 253 particle velocities between 5 and 15millimeters per second (mmps) only produced dynamic crack 254 displacements of 1.5 to 3.1 micrometers at the shear crack and 3.1 to 6.4 micrometers at the ceiling crack.
+This dynamic response is an order of magnitude less than that produced by climatological 255 256 changes.

 While this and most wireless system measure long term, climatological crack response well (1 to 4 samples per hour), they cannot measure short term, dynamic response (1000 samples per second) during long time intervals.
 This generic deficiency is the result of the lack of power provided by batteries small enough to be compatible with the small size of wireless systems.
-Dynamic events require continuous operation and thus quickly deplete battery power, whereas long term data can be captured by powering up only at selected times, say one can hour.
+Dynamic events require continuous operation and thus quickly deplete battery power, whereas long term data can be captured by powering up only at selected times, say once an hour.
 In particular, dynamic events are captured by continuously recording at a high data rate and saving records that contain a data that exceed a threshold.
 Thus they must continuously record.

 The long term data, which are measured once an hour, can provide dynamic response information by comparison of before and after blast crack width measures.
 For instance, a change in the long-term cyclical pattern of crack response after a dynamic event would indicate some change induced by the event.
 Only changes in pattern are diagnostic.
-Given the large crack change in crack response shown in Figures 9 & 10 produced by long-term environmental factors during an hour without a dynamic event, these changes would have to be large to be significant.
+Given the large change in crack response shown in Figures 9 & 10 produced by long-term environmental factors during an hour without a dynamic event, these changes would have to be large to be significant.